Novfensec/nth/README.md

     -m 256M
 ```

-> [!TIP]
-> If you need to access the OVMF UEFI firmware settings (the built-in UEFI Boot Manager), press the `ESC` key rapidly as soon as the QEMU window appears.
+- If you need to access the OVMF UEFI firmware settings (the built-in UEFI Boot Manager), press the `ESC` key rapidly as soon as the QEMU window appears.

 </details>

 <details>